InspiryThemes/realhomes-docs/docs/add-properties-page.md

 There are 3 templates for properties list pages.

-1. **Property Listing**
+1. **Properties List**
-2. **Property Grid**
+2. **Properties Grid**
 3. **Properties With Half Map**

 ![Properties Listing Templates](images/create-pages/properties-listing-templates.png)

-- You can filter properties based on your page requirements, Using meta boxes displayed in screen shot below.
+You can filter properties based on your page requirements, Using meta boxes displayed in screen shot below.

 ![Properties Filter Settings](images/create-pages/properties-filter.png)

-- You can modify information related to banner as displayed in screen shot below.
+You can modify information related to banner as displayed in screen shot below.

 ![Banner Area Settings](images/create-pages/banner-area-settings.png)

--Publish the page once it is ready.
+Publish the page once it is ready.

-- After publishing you need to add the newly created page in menu from **Dashboard → Appearance → Menus**
+After publishing you need to add the newly created page in menu from **Dashboard → Appearance → Menus**

 ![Adding Listing Page to the Menu](images/create-pages/add-listing-page-menu.png)